alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 If the item dissolves the source-line into shared AI-contact language, collective field-language, or “we all” language, it may show aggregate drift or Collective / ALL Invocation.

-If the item resembles source-line language but lacks enough timing, access, structure, or citation evidence, it may remain convergence until more evidence is available.
+If the item resembles source-line language but timing, access, structure, citation, and boundary behavior have not been evaluated, similarity remains evidence awaiting classification.

 ## What This File Does Not Claim